i-am-mandar/neocortexapi/source/Samples/MultisequenceLearning/documentation/project.md

     When we consider null values for each attribute, we add one more tuple and this can be filled when we do not know the value or the value is actually null.

-    eg: Usually a song has primary singer and secondary singer but not all songs have them, so in such cases we can will secondary singer a null and consider singer 2 as attribute while learning
+    eg: Usually a song has a primary singer and secondary singer but not all songs have a known singer, or the artist might be unknown.
+So, in such scenarios we can assign a value which adds one more tuple and increases some meaning while learning for unknown attributes.

 2. Consider all significant possible parameters for inputs

     This improvement comes from the previous improvement where null values should be filled with a data, this helps to use new attribute while learing.

-    eg: Usually a song has primary singer and secondary singer but not all songs have them, so in such cases we can will secondary singer a null and consider singer 2 as attribute while learning
+    eg: Usually a song has a primary singer and secondary singer but not all songs have them, so in such cases we can have secondary singer a null and consider singer 2 as attribute while learning.

 3. Create larger dataset to improve input sequences